Why Group Study Is Effective for UCAT Preparation

 There are many advantages of group work when studying for UCAT.
 These include:

-- Learning in a fun environment, making the UCAT concepts 'stick'
+• Learning in a fun environment that makes UCAT concepts 'stick'

 Forming a UCAT study group

 In most cases there will be other students in your school or region who are sitting the UCAT.
 If not, you can form a study group with students from other cities and meet on an online platform such as Zoom.
-You can meet students on online study groups such as the MedEntry UCAT Facebook group and UCAT discord.
+You can meet students on online study groups such as the MedEntry UCAT discord.

 How to make UCAT study sessions effective

-When participating in group UCAT study sessions, you need to trade your habits of individual thinking for new practices that activate the powerful ‘group mind’.
+When participating in group UCAT study sessions, you need to replace your habits of individual thinking with new practices that activate the powerful 'group mind'.
 Here are some examples of activities you can engage in:

 Take advantage of the 'protégé effect'

-The act of teaching someone else results in the teacher also learning – even more than the student.
-As social creatures, we’re more motivated by the goal of conveying information to others than by the goal of simply studying for its own sake.
+The act of teaching someone else results in the teacher also learning, often even more than the student.
+As social creatures, we're more motivated by conveying information to others than by simply studying for its own sake.
 Even those finding UCAT prep difficult can benefit, by teaching younger students or by teaching their family members.

 Create an instructional video or audio message

-Teaching for learning can have benefits for the teacher even when there are no “students” present.
-Recording a video or audio message generates feelings of ‘social presence’ (the feeling that others are watching) leading many of the same factors involved in face-to-face teaching to kick in.
+Teaching for learning can have benefits for the teacher even when there are no "students" present.
+Recording a video or audio message generates feelings of 'social presence' (the feeling that others are watching), triggering many of the same factors involved in face-to-face teaching.

 Start an argument

-We are all susceptible to ‘confirmation bias,’ in which we look for evidence that confirms what we already believe.
+We are all susceptible to 'confirmation bias', where we seek evidence that confirms what we already believe.
 However, this apparently unavoidable bias may actually be due to reasoning while alone.
-Research shows we’re capable of circumventing it when we engage in a debate with another person.
-Humans are blind to the flaws in their own arguments, but skilled at picking apart the arguments of others.
+Research shows we're capable of circumventing it when we engage in a debate with another person.
+Humans are blind to the flaws in their own arguments but skilled at identifying those of others.
 This can be a very effective way to learn the thinking skills required for UCAT.

 Try to have 'strong opinions, weakly held'